 Type of assessment Weighting Business research 40% Students plan and conduct research relevant to business activity and make recommendations as to feasibility and/or implementation.
 Research may result in a business report, such as a management report or a business plan or sections of these.
-The format could be written, oral or multimedia. these.
-The format could be written, or at or multimedia.
+The format could be written, oral or multimedia.
 In addition to the final presentation, other evidence of research can include teacher observation records, survey data, learning journals, reference lists, project plans and/or draft notes.
-Description C00/ Response 60% Students analyse business situations and/or issues.
+Response 60% Students analyse business situations and/or issues.
 Formats can include written or oral response to scenarios, case studies, preparation of recommendations, reports, or any other form that demonstrates critical analysis and preparation of business information.
 Students can be required to respond to multiple choice, short answer and/or extended answer questions under test conditions.